Isham Randolph of Dungeness: Career

+In 1738, Randolph succeeded Abraham Nicholas as the adjutant general of Virginia.
+The following year, he became a colonel of the militia of Goochland County.
+Around the same time, Randolph also succeeded Edward Scott of Manakintown, who died in 1738, as one of Goochland County's two representatives to the House of Burgesses.

 Marriage and children

 In 1717, Isham Randolph married Jane Rogers in London at St. Paul's Church in the Shadwell parish (today east London).
 Jane was from a wealthy landed gentry family of England and Scotland.
 Isham and Jane Randolph moved to Virginia.
 Together, they had nine children and were familially connected to many other prominent individuals: